 UKBB variance loci catalog

-Inspired by the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org, we aim to catalog variance loci statistics for all health and disease phenotypes and variants in the UKBB.
-The catalog serves as a public reference for the researcher interested in gene-by-environment interaction who could query the catalog by the name of a phenotype and prioritize candidate variants most likely to invoke significant GxE interactions.
-We illustrate this workflow in Figure (7).
+Inspired by the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org, one of our research aims is to catalog variance loci statistics for the health and disease phenotypes and variants in the UKBB.
+The catalog will serve as a public reference that researchers interested in GxEs can query by phenotype, enabling them to prioritize the candidate variants most likely to invoke significant GxEs.
+Figure 7 illustrates the workflow of the cataloging process.